 Loja The Southern Highlands, Ecuador Travel Guide

-Set up in 1548 by Captain Alonso de Mercadillo, Loja is a place among Ecuador's oldest cities.
+Set up within 1548 by Captain Alonso de Mercadillo, Loja is a place among Ecuador's oldest cities.
 It received its designation from Loja in Spain, a common practice during the Castilian colonial period.
 During the colonial era, the city served as an important administrative and religious hub.
 Its strategic position in the southern region gave it considerable influence over trade routes and regional governance.
-The architecture in the city center reflects this long history, with colonial-era buildings and churches standing as reminders of its past.
+The architecture in the city center reflects this long history, with colonial-era buildings and churches standing as reminders of its history.

 Loja is widely known for its rich tradition of music and arts.